theodorhusefest/ABD-Net/README.md

 Forked repo from [ABD-Net](<https://github.com/TAMU-VITA/ABD-Net>).
 For details and original repo look [here](<https://github.com/theodorhusefest/ABD-Net/blob/master/README_ORIG.md>).

+The following instructions is meant for running on EPFL clusters.

 ### Installation
  The first 2 steps are already done in the folder "scratch/husefest/".